duereg/hugo-site/content/blog/20210110-measurable-technical-state-of-the-team.md

 categories: ["management", "teaching", "learning", "growth", "development", "classes", "evaluation"]
 ---

-Some initial thoughts on how you could evaluate the state of the systems your team owns.
+Some thoughts on how you could evaluate the state of the systems your team owns.

 One way to use this:
 * Put some of these criteria on the Y axis